prime31/ZestKit/README.md

-##### NOTE: ZestKit and it is not yet fully battled tested and may contain some bugs.
+##### NOTE: ZestKit is not yet fully battled tested and may contain some bugs.
 If you find any feel free to report them or send a pull request with the fix.